Frequently Asked Questions

 What is the current status of the Raven 23 case?

-Jury selection in Nick Slatten’s retrial is set to begin on October 29, 2018.
-Evan Liberty, Dustin Heard, and Paul Slough have been sitting in federal prison for over a year without sentences, and it does not appear likely that they will be resentenced until after Nick’s trial.
-Check our Appeal page for more information, and please also sign up for our Free Raven 23 Newsletter to stay updated on our continued fight to #FreeRaven23.
+After a third trial filled with numerous erroneous legal rulings and prosecutorial misconduct, Nick Slatten’s jury returned a shocking guilty verdict on December 19, 2018, despite the overwhelming evidence of Nick’s innocence.
+We anticipate a flurry of legal filings and proceedings in Nick’s case in 2019, including an appeal if necessary.
+Evan Liberty, Dustin Heard, and Paul Slough have been sitting in federal prison for over a year without sentences.
+It is not clear when they will be resentenced, but additional legal proceedings are expected in their case in 2019 as well.
+Check our Blog for updates, and please also sign up for our Free Raven 23 Newsletter to stay updated on our continued fight to #FreeRaven23.
 We will never quit, but we need your help now more than ever.

 Have you had contact with the media?